- The machine refuses to accept a character's money.

 - In the animated special of Garfield: His 9 Lives, Garfield attempts to use a vending machine aboard his spaceship to order lunch, in the form of a cup of coffee and some pie, during his ninth and final life.
 The machine drops the pie, pours coffee on it, and then crushes it with the coffee mug.

 - VeggieTales: Larry has gotten his candy stuck.
 In a vending machine.

 - Star Trek: The Animated Series episode "The Practical Joker".
 After the Enterprise passes through a mysterious energy field the ship's computer starts playing practical jokes on the crew.
-When Mr. Scott tries to obtain a sandwich from the food synthesiser it sprays food all over him, including a custard pie in the face.
+When Mr. Scott tries to obtain a sandwich from the food replicator it sprays food all over him, including a custard Pie in the Face.